Deed of Robert S. Todd and Elizabeth Todd to Mary Lincoln, 18 March 18441

 In January 1844, Abraham and Mary Lincoln contracted to purchase a home.
 In a letter to his son-in-law Ninian W. Edwards enclosing the deed, Robert Todd stated that he wished Lincoln “to avail himself of this Land immediately if it will be of any advantage or add to his comfort in any way.”
 The Lincolns paid $1,500 for their home the following May.
 In September 1854, Abraham and Mary sold the land from Robert Todd for $1,200.

-Contract between Charles Dresser and Abraham Lincoln; Deed of Charles Dresser and Louisa W. Dresser to Abraham Lincoln; Deed of Mary Lincoln and Abraham Lincoln to Robert Anderson; Robert S. Todd to Ninian W. Edwards, March 13, 1844, Extended Family, Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL); Thomas F. Schwartz, Thomas F. Schwartz, "Lincoln's Published Writings: A History & Supplement,” Journal of the Abraham Lincoln Association 9 (1987), 39.
+Contract between Charles Dresser and Abraham Lincoln; Deed of Charles Dresser and Louisa W. Dresser to Abraham Lincoln; Deed of Mary Lincoln and Abraham Lincoln to Robert A. Anderson; Robert S. Todd to Ninian W. Edwards, March 13, 1844, Extended Family, Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL); Thomas F. Schwartz, Thomas F. Schwartz, "Lincoln's Published Writings: A History & Supplement,” Journal of the Abraham Lincoln Association 9 (1987), 39.

 2The land described here lies approximately four miles southwest of Springfield in Curran Township in central-western Sangamon County.